 Party king, Sky Blu’s résumé is nothing less than spectacular!
-Born and raised in Los Angeles, Calif., Sky Blu, along with his uncle, Stefan Kendal Gordy, better known as Redfoo, first took the pop/electronic musical world by storm as the EDM rap duo, LMFAO in 2008 with their debut single, “I’m In Miami B****.”
+Born and raised in Los Angeles, Calif., Blu, along with his uncle, Stefan Kendal Gordy, aka Redfoo, first took the pop/electronic musical world by storm as the EDM rap duo, LMFAO in 2008 with their debut single, “I’m In Miami B****.”

 With Blu as the emcee and Foo as the DJ, the dynamic twosome went on to create certified multiplatinum party starter and finisher anthems including, Shots, La La La, Sexy and I Know It, and Yes.
 In 2012 the Grammy nominated pair announced that they would be taking a break from LMFAO in order to pursue their own solo careers.
 Since then Blu, 27, has released his first set of music titled, Rebel Music, (2013) with the video for the lead single Salud, receiving 1,537,101 views on YouTube.